What helps,

 Pobble 365

 A new writing prompt every day of the year, built around a striking photograph.
-Simple questions lead young writers into the image and out the other side with a story.
 Works brilliantly at home or in a classroom.

 pobble.com →